CSE237SP25/project-wandilemartinjerome/README.md

 ## Step 3: Using the Banking Application
 After running the application, you'll see a menu with these options:
-* Create a new account
+1. Create a new account
-* Select account
+2. Select account
-* Check Balance
+3. Check Balance
-* Deposit Funds
+4. Deposit Funds
-* Withdraw Funds
+5. Withdraw Funds
-* View Transaction History
+6. View Transaction History
-* Transaction Management
+7. Transaction Management
-* View Account Limits
+8. View Account Limits
-* View Personal Information
+9. View Personal Information
-* Change Password
+10. Change Password
+11. Manage Recurring Payments
-* Exit
+12. Exit

 Enter the number corresponding to your choice and follow the prompts.